Anderson-Lai/ib-notes/slchemistry/constants.md

 multiply by 1.66 \* 10^(-24) to convert from amu to g

 ## Molar Volume
-volume constant at STP: 22.7 dm^3 / mol
+molar volume constant at STP: 22.7 dm^3 / mol

 ## Gas Constant
 R is a gas constant = 8.31 J/(K (kelvin) \* mol)